ava-labs/avalanche-docs/docs/community/tutorials-contest/2022/avax-subnet-customization/README.md

 ## Deploying the contract

-We will use [remix](https://remix.ethereum.org/) to deploy the game contract on the subnet.
+We will use [remix](https://remix.ethereum.org/) to deploy the game contract on the Subnet.

 Go to the website and create a blank workspace.